HoussemDellai/azure-network-course/902_vwan_2_secure_virtualhubs_routing_intent/Readme.md

 * Without Firewall and without Route Table, the traffic between VNets in the same and across Virtual Hubs is allowed.

 * A general recommendation is to dissociate security from routing.
 This means it is recommended to open the traffic between VNets in the same Virtual Hub and across Virtual Hubs, and then use Firewall to control the traffic.

-* Bastion is installed in a dedicated VNET where there Route `0.0.0.0/0` is not injected by default by the Intent Route Table.
-This is done by disabling `enableInternetSecurity` in the vHub - VNET connection.
-This allows Bastion to connect to the Internet which is required for the management plane.
-Details: https://blog.cloudtrooper.net/2022/09/17/azure-bastion-routing-in-virtual-wan/

-With this configuration, you can use Bastion to connect to the VMs in the VNets within the same vHub as the Bastion and also the VNets in the other vHubs.